maxhawkins/google-places-api/README.md

 }
 ```

-## Status
+## Gotchas

-This package is a work in progress.
+* This package is a work in progress.
 Not all API calls are implemented.
+* [There is a short delay](https://developers.google.com/places/web-service/search#PlaceSearchPaging) between when a NextPageToken is issued, and when it will become valid.
+Requesting the next page before it is available will return an `INVALID_REQUEST` response.
+Retrying the request with the same NextPageToken will return the next page of results.

 #### What's done